A Charlie Brown Christmas Redux ... and redux and redux

 But -- and here's the irony -- Fantasy didn't make a mistake!
 The fact that the second bridge

 take.
-To put it the other way, the original LP -- and all the CD releases up to this point -- used the wrong
+To put it the other way, the original LP -- and all the CD releases up to this point -- used a different

 (Mind you, all of this is totally splitting hairs.)

-All that said, this remastered Charlie Brown Christmas probably isn't a necessary purchase
+All that said, this remastered and remixed Charlie Brown Christmas probably isn't a necessary purchase

 for casual listeners, who may not notice the difference between this and previous versions, and may